Willy854B/issue-tracker-code/README.md

 ## Credits
 ### Content
-- Although most of the code in this website was created by me, I took some ideas from Bruno Bord who also credited Paul Bissex for his work.
-The content this app is intended to be the third part of a series of three projects.
+- Although most of the code in this website was created by me, I took some new ideas from Bruno Bord who also credited Paul Bissex for his work, which can be found by clicking on this [link](https://readthedocs.org/projects/django-mini-issue-tracker/).
+Despite the fact that it is a small Django application, it helped me to understand the model structure to create the tables and the information I needed to obtain from the user.
+Obviously the structure of the models were changed to meet the requirements specified for this assignment.
+This app is intended to be the third part of a series of three projects.

 ### Media
 - The home page logo was found using images tab in [Google Search](https://developers.google.com/search/).